Regulations affecting Aviation Maintenance

 The Move to Plastic Airmen Certificates

 For those who already have a plastic certificate, here is an interesting fact about the images on it.
 Look closely at the Wright Flyer on the front and back.
 Notice how the leading edges and struts of the flyer are really words printed in extremely small font and are an excerpt from a speech by then FAA Administrator Marion C Blakey at the National Air and Space Museum on December 17, 2002.
-The occasion was the "Centennial of Flight Kick-Off Event" and you may click on the link to read the entire speech.
+The occasion was the "Centennial of Flight Kick-Off Event" and you may click on the link to watch the entire speech on C-SPAN.
 The portion that appears on the certificate is posted below.

 "Without question, flight is represented by countless heroes who have stirred greatness in others.
 It was a dream that had been waiting to be realized for thousands of years and chased by countless visionaries, scholars, and brave souls.
 But even as the mass of collected knowledge came to a crucial turning point, it was not until the ingenuity of the Wright Brothers that the puzzle was solved.
 Discovery requires deep interpretation of knowledge and unb…"